meant-ion/TuringMod/README.md

 # TuringMod

-This is my own interpretation of a twitch.tv chat bot, spceifically using OpenAI's GPT3 API to mimic the members in the chatroom, along with a handful of other functions
+This is my own interpretation of a twitch.tv chat bot, spceifically using OpenAI's GPT3 API to mimic the members in the chatroom, along with a large handful of other functions.

 NOTE: Due to a lack of reading comprehension for OpenAI's TOS, The mimicry is now dead until further notice.
 	  I apologize for any problems that this may have caused.